ImagingDataCommons/IDC-Docs/portal/viewer-release-notes.md

 Main highlights of this release include:

 **New features**
-* Display of analysis results stored as DICOM Segmentation, Parametric Map, or Microscopy Bulk Simple Annotations instances
+* Display of analysis results stored as DICOM Segmentation, Parametric Map, or Microscopy Bulk Simple Annotations instances;
-* Dynamic selection of DICOMweb server by user (can be enabled by setting AppConfig.enableServerSelection to true)
+* Dynamic selection of DICOMweb server by user (can be enabled by setting AppConfig.enableServerSelection to true);
-* Dark app mode for fluorescence microscopy (can be enabled by setting App.mode to "dark")
+* Dark app mode for fluorescence microscopy (can be enabled by setting App.mode to "dark");
-* Support display of segments stored in DICOM Segmentation instances
+* Support display of segments stored in DICOM Segmentation instances;
-* Support display of parameter mappings stored in DICOM Parametric Map instances
+* Support display of parameter mappings stored in DICOM Parametric Map instances;
-* Support display of annotation groups stored in DICOM Microscopy Bulk Simple Annotations instances
+* Support display of annotation groups stored in DICOM Microscopy Bulk Simple Annotations instances;
-* Implement color transformations using ICC Profiles to correct color images client side in a browser-independent manner
+* Implement color transformations using ICC Profiles to correct color images client side in a browser-independent manner;
-* Implement grayscale transformations using Palette Color Lookup Tables to pseudo-color grayscale images
+* Implement grayscale transformations using Palette Color Lookup Tables to pseudo-color grayscale images.

 **Improvements**
-* Unify handling of optical paths for color and grayscale images
+* Unify handling of optical paths for color and grayscale images;
-* Add loading indicator
+* Add loading indicator;
-* Improve styling of overview map
+* Improve styling of overview map;
-* Render specimen metadata in compacter form
+* Render specimen metadata in compacter form;
-* Improve fetching of WASM library code
+* Improve fetching of WASM library code;
-* Improve styling of slide viewer sidebar
+* Improve styling of slide viewer sidebar;
-* Sort slides by Series Number
+* Sort slides by Series Number;
-* Work around common standard compliance issues
+* Work around common standard compliance issues;
-* Update docker-compose configuration
+* Update docker-compose configuration;
-* Upgrade dependencies
+* Upgrade dependencies;
-* Show examples in README
+* Show examples in README;
-* Decode JPEG, JPEG 2000, and JPEG-LS compressed image frames client side in a browser-independent manner
+* Decode JPEG, JPEG 2000, and JPEG-LS compressed image frames client side in a browser-independent manner;
-* Improve performance of transformation and rendering operations using WebGL for both grayscale as well as color images
+* Improve performance of transformation and rendering operations using WebGL for both grayscale as well as color images;
-* Optimize display of overview images and keep overview image fixed when zooming or panning volume images
+* Optimize display of overview images and keep overview image fixed when zooming or panning volume images;
-* Optimize HTTP Accept header field for retrieval of frames to work around issues with various server implementations
+* Optimize HTTP Accept header field for retrieval of frames to work around issues with various server implementations.

 **Bug fixes**
-* Ensure ROI annotations are re-rendered upon modification
+* Ensure ROI annotations are re-rendered upon modification;
-* Clean up memory and recreate viewers upon page reload
+* Clean up memory and recreate viewers upon page reload;
-* Fix selection of volume images
+* Fix selection of volume images;
-* Fix color space conversion during decoding of JPEG 2000 compressed image frames
+* Fix color space conversion during decoding of JPEG 2000 compressed image frames;
-* Fix unit of area measurements for ROI annotations
+* Fix unit of area measurements for ROI annotations;
-* Publish events when bulkdata loading starts and ends
+* Publish events when bulkdata loading starts and ends.

 ## 4.12.22 - March 2022 - OHIF